manticoresoftware/manticoresearch-php/docs/indexclass.md

 $client = new \Manticoresearch\Client($config);
 $index = new \Manticoresearch\Index($client,'myindex');
 ```
-Second argument is not required, the index name can be also set with setName().
+The second argument is not required; the index name can also be set with setName().

 ### setName()

 Allows setting the index name.

 ```php
 $index->setName('myindex');